jrhodkinson/card-game/README.md

 It is a two-player deck-building card game (like Dominion) which is playable online (like Hearthstone).
 Think Slay the Spire meets Magic: The Gathering.

+Please note, the game is a work in progress, and there are many things I would like to change.
+In particular there is currently no artwork, and whilst there are some automated tests, there are not nearly as many as I would like.

 <img width="1791" alt="Screenshot_2020-12-16_at_22 08 02" src="https://user-images.githubusercontent.com/1873155/111924625-73122680-8a9d-11eb-91e2-adbda972ab8f.png">

 ## Some technical details